Last updated on September 3rd, 2018

 Here is the list of boxing punches names with the number system every aspiring champion must learn.

 Have you noticed something peculiar about boxing punch numbers?
 Check again!
 There are two things to note about them.

 - You use the right hand on all even numbered punches while the left hand is used for odd number punches

 - There is a relationship between 1&2, 3&4, 5&6.
 They are similar shots, but one is thrown using the right hand while the other uses the left.
 These are simple combinations and good to start with.

-The above two formulas make it easy to memorize and throw especially during workouts.
+The boxing number system make it easy to memorize and throw especially during workouts.
 Pairing the punches also makes it easy to train.
 Mentioning the numbers is easy and quick compared to calling them by name.
 This allows a team to maximize on time and increase their punching speed.